aiven/aiven-docs/docs/platform/howto/add-storage-space.md

 title: Add or remove storage
 ---

-With
-[dynamic disk sizing](/docs/platform/concepts/dynamic-disk-sizing), you can add or remove disk storage (by factor of 10 GiB) both when you create a service and later for a running service.
+With [dynamic disk sizing](/docs/platform/concepts/dynamic-disk-sizing), you can add or remove disk storage, by a factor of 10 GiB, when you create a service or for a running service.

 :::note
 -   You cannot add or remove storage when service nodes are in the